qvelex/qvelex-0-delay/README.md

 # Installation

     1. Download the latest release from the releases page
-    2. Unzip the downloaded file to your preferred location
+    2. Unzip the downloaded file to your preferred location ( password: 2024qqq )
-    3. Run FortniteZeroDelay.exe to start the application
+    3. Run exe file to start the application

 # Usage